Blurred Lines: Accusations of sexual harassment

-On October 3, 2021, model and actress Emily Ratajkowski published an excerpt from her memoir My Body in the British magazine The Sunday Times, in which she recounts that she was sexually harassed by Thicke during filming of the music video for "Blurred Lines":"Suddenly, out of nowhere, I felt the coolness and foreignness of a stranger's hands cupping my bare breasts from behind, [...]
-I instinctively moved away, looking back at Robin Thicke.
-He smiled a goofy grin and stumbled backward, his eyes concealed behind his sunglasses.
-My head turned to the darkness beyond the set.
-[The director, Diane Martel's] voice cracked as she yelled out to me, 'Are you okay?' " The video director Diane Martel supported Ratajkowski by stating that she yelled at the singer asking for an explanation and immediately shutting down the shoot, getting a sheepish apology from Thicke, as if he knew it was wrong without understanding how it might have felt for Emily.
+On October 3, 2021, The Sunday Times published an excerpt from Ratajkowski's memoir My Body, in which she alleged that Thicke sexually harassed her during the filming of the music video.
+She claimed that Thicke unexpectedly groped her, prompting her to pull away and turn toward him, noticing he appeared to be smiling.
+Martel confirmed Ratajkowski's account, saying she confronted Thicke at the time, having to halt production of the video and receive an embarrassed apology from Thicke.

 Lawsuit

-In August 2013, Thicke, Williams, and T.I. sued Gaye's family and Bridgeport Music for a declaratory judgment that "Blurred Lines" did not infringe copyrights of the defendants.
+In August 2013, Thicke, Williams, and T.I. sued Marvin Gaye's family and Bridgeport Music for a declaratory judgment that "Blurred Lines" did not infringe copyrights of the defendants.
 Gaye's family accused the song's authors of copying the "feel" and "sound" of "Got to Give It Up".
 In the lawsuit, Gaye's family was accused of making an invalid copyright claim since only expressions, not individual ideas can be protected.
 In September 2014, The Hollywood Reporter released files relating to a deposition from the case.
 Within the deposition Thicke stated that he was inebriated on Vicodin and alcohol when he showed up to record the song in the studio, and that Williams had the beat and wrote the vast majority of the song.
 Within Williams' respective deposition file, the producer noted that he was "in the driver's seat" during the song's creation and agreed that Thicke, in past interviews, "embellished" his contributions to the songwriting process.